openshift-labs/lab-couchbase-operator/workshop/content/exercises/02-creating-the-cluster.md

 oc apply -f couchbase/couchbase-cluster.yaml
 ```

-Wait for all three pods to be created, one for each replica, then kill the watch.
+Wait for all three pods to be created and go into a *READY* and *RUNNING* state, one for each replica, then kill the watch.
+This can take a minute or two.

 ```execute-2
 <ctrl+c>